-There’s an extensive reading list of novels, plays, and poems in How to Read Literature Like a Professor, and a list of important books and essays about the novel form in How to Read Novels Like a Professor, so I won’t reprise those here.
-I thought, however, you might enjoy some thoughts on what I’ve been reading and what I’m thinking about novels these days.
+There’s an extensive reading list of novels, plays, and poems in How to Read Literature Like a Professor, and a list of important books and essays about the novel form in How to Read Novels Like a Professor, not to mention a list of more than twenty-five in Twenty-five Books that Shaped America, so I won’t reprise those here.
+I thought, however, you might enjoy some thoughts on what I’ve been reading and what I’m thinking about novels and poetry these days.
 Here’s a list of writers and books that have been on my mind recently.

 David Markson, The Last Novel (2007).
-This guy is one of the hidden national treasures, and maybe the only American practitioner of the French New Novel.
+This late writer is one of the hidden national treasures, and maybe the only American practitioner of the French New Novel.
 From Wittgenstein’s Mistress through Reader’s Block forward, he’s written these beautiful and sometimes alarming novels made of little pieces, sometimes just a paragraph or two, sometimes as much as a few pages.
 He doesn’t so much plot novels as allow a pattern to emerge, and the process is fascinating, mostly because he’s so wonderful with language.
-He’s never going to be the flavor of the month, but he deserves a wider audience.
+He was never going to be the flavor of the month, but he deserves a wider audience.

 Louise Erdrich—pick a novel.
 There have been a lot of terrific Native American novelists in the last thirty years or so—N. Scott Momaday, James Welch, Leslie Marmon Silko, the always strange Gerald Vizenour, Michael Dorris—but perhaps none has had more success than Erdrich.
 Starting with Love Medicine (1984), she has commanded a national audience, quickly finding her way onto bestseller lists and academic syllabi, especially for her Kashpaw-Nanapush cycle.
 Her novels are typically composed of short stories linked by subject matter, theme, or time-frame, but they hold together as unified works.
 She’s probably more like William Faulkner than any recent writer.
 My favorites, in addition to that first one, are Tracks (1988) and The Last Report on the Miracles at Little-No-Horse (2001), although I admit some of my fondness may be just for the title.
-As I write this, I’m waiting for her latest, The Plague of Doves to appear in a few months.
+I’m always looking forward to her next novel.

 Julian Barnes—I thought I knew all of Barnes’s tricks, until I read Arthur and George (2005), about a real-life incident when Arthur Conan Doyle turned detective to right an injustice.
 This novel convinced me that his irony, metafictional turns, and blending of tragedy and comedy have much greater range and potential than I had seen in his earlier novels, which I had liked a lot in any case.